-Unit quality: Inspections to assess unit quality will use Housing Quality Standards and can be conducted within 60 days of tenancy.
-If a unit cannot pass inspection, the contract will be dissolved but rent will be covered up to that date.
+Unit quality: Inspections to assess unit quality will use Housing Quality Standards (HQS) or NSPIRE when finalized and adopted by HUD.
+Units that do not meet HQS or NSPIRE will not be able to enter into an RLRA contract.
+Inspection timelines are subject to RLRA Administrator policies, but all inspections must be completed within 60 days of the effective date of the RLRA contract.
+If the RLRA Administrator permitted an RLRA contract to be effective prior to completion of inspection, and the unit cannot pass inspection, the RLRA contract will be dissolved but rent will be covered up to the failed inspection date.
 Inspections to assess unit eligibility will be required only for non-regulated units (i.e. units not already subject to habitability standards linked to another government funding source) that do not have other inspection standards and requirements.